Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Measurement of the Weak Mixing Angle and the NuTeV Anomaly

 The phenomenological consequences of this shift are therefore very similar to the study of neutrino charge radius presented in the previous section.
 We perform a similar analysis to obtain the FLArE expected sensitivity to the weak mixing angle and constrain $\Delta \sin^{2}\theta_W < 0.0077$ at 68$\%$ C.L.
 The estimate for sensitivity to $\sin^2\theta_W$ in the $\overline{\rm{MS}}$ scheme at the scale $\mu \sim Q \sim 10~\gev$, which is the typical momentum transfer for a TeV scale energy neutrino at FLArE, is shown in \cref{fig:weinberg}, along with the existing constraints and the running of the coupling predicted by the SM~\cite{Erler:2004in, Erler:2017knj, Workman:2022ynf}.
+Results are shown for different values of cross section uncertainty.
 For comparison, we also show the projected sensitivities to the weak mixing angle from future experiments including DUNE~\cite{deGouvea:2019wav}, EIC~\cite{Boughezal:2022pmb}, Moller at JLAB~\cite{SLACE158:2005uay,Mammei:2012ph}, MESA-P2~\cite{Berger:2015aaa}, SoLID at JLAB~\cite{Souder:2012zz}, IsoDAR at Yemilab~\cite{Alonso:2021kyu}, and reactors~\cite{Kosmas:2015vsa, Canas:2016vxp, Canas:2018rng, Lindner:2016wff} (TEXONO, CONUS).

 A precise measurement of the weak mixing angle requires good control over various systematic uncertainties.
 These are analogous to the measurement of the neutrino charge radius through nuclear scattering, and we refer the reader to the previous section for a more detailed discussion.
-As before, we have considered statistical uncertainties as well as uncertainties associated with flux normalization as constrained by charged current measurements in our sensitivity estimate.
+As before, we have considered statistical uncertainties as well as uncertainties associated with flux normalization as constrained by charged current measurements, and neutrino-nucleus cross section in our sensitivity estimate.
 It is worth noting that the measurement of the weak mixing angle provides a well-motivated benchmark for detector performance requirements that should be considered during detector design.